“Tell me this is a prank.”

 Fifteen years was a long time.
-Eddy and Kate had fulfilled what they called
+Eddy and Kate had fulfilled

-fourteen down to six, as Cindy had proclaimed ad nauseam.
+ranging from ages fourteen down to six, as Cindy had proclaimed ad nauseam.

 She’d longed to see if the fruit had fallen far from the tree.
-Steve knew about their success,
+Steve knew about

-what he’d given up.
+hunger for what he’d given up.

 He’d left his dreams behind the day he’d walked away from

 Eddy and Kate.
-He’d shoved it all into a dark corner of his soul and refused to acknowledge it had
+He’d shoved it all into a dark corner of his soul and refused to

-what would be left of him afterward.
+He wondered what would be left of him afterward.

 Damn, I was a fool.

 How many times had he told himself that?
 Too many.
 He’d lost

 Great.
 Now he had a headache to go with his frustration.

 interview the Tremaynes.
-Hell, he’d learned about art from the best.
+Hell, he’d learned art from the best.
 To this day,

 An image that had nothing to do with painting caused shivers

 to run up and down his spine.
 Yeah, they’d done that too.
 Things he’d never

 imagined he wanted.
 Things he’d never done again.
 Things he’d been sure would

 send him straight to hell.
 Too late he’d realized hell was the one he’d made

 He hit the exit for Idyllwild and mentally crossed his

 fingers that access up the mountain would be denied.
 Luck wasn’t on his side.

 His heart pounded with every mile the car crawled up the winding road.
 The snow

 grew heavier.
 There was no turning back now.
 Plunging over the side had its

 appeal.
 That would end a lot of his problems.

 Or create new ones.

-He snorted on that one.
+He snickered on that one.
 “So true.”

 His phone rang.
 Steve glanced at the display to see Cindy’s

 name on caller ID.
 He ignored her.
-He knew she’d be calling to tell him how she
+She’d be calling to tell him how she

 wanted the interview conducted.
 As far as he was concerned, she should have